Bradycardia: Sinus node

-Sinus
+Sinus bradycardia

-Atrial bradycardias are divided into three types.
-The first, respiratory sinus arrhythmia, is usually found in young and healthy adults.
-Heart rate increases during inhalation and decreases during exhalation.
-This is thought to be caused by changes in the vagal tone during respiration.

-Sinus bradycardia is a sinus rhythm of less than 60 BPM.
+Sinus bradycardia is a sinus rhythm of less than 50 BPM.
+Cardiac action potentials are generated from the SA node and propagated through an otherwise normal conduction system, but they occur at a slow rate.
 It is a common condition found in both healthy individuals and those considered well-conditioned athletes.
 Studies have found that 50–85% of conditioned athletes have benign sinus bradycardia, as compared to 23% of the general population studied.
-The heart muscle of athletes has a higher stroke volume, so requires fewer contractions to circulate the same volume of blood.
+The heart muscle of athletes has a higher stroke volume, requiring fewer contractions to circulate the same volume of blood.
+Asymptomatic sinus bradycardia decreases in prevalence with age in middle aged adults, with an increase seen after 65.

-The third, sick sinus syndrome, covers conditions that include severe sinus bradycardia, sinoatrial block, sinus arrest, and bradycardia-tachycardia syndrome (atrial fibrillation, atrial flutter, and paroxysmal supraventricular tachycardia).
+Sinus arrhythmia

+Sinus arrhythmias are heart rhythm abnormalities characterized by variations in the cardiac cycle length over 120 milliseconds (longest cycle - shortest cycle).
+These are the most common type of arrhythmia in the general population and usually have no significant consequences.
+They typically occur in the young, athletes or after administration of medications such as morphine.
+The types of sinus arrhythmia are separated into the respiratory and non-respiratory categories.